couchbase-partners/amazon-cloud-formation-couchbase/simple/README.md

     cd simple
     ./deploy.sh <STACK_NAME>

-When complete you can access the Couchbase web administrator tool on port 8091 of any node.
+When complete you can access the Couchbase web administrator tool on port 8091 of any Server node.

 ## Deleting a Stack